 Jareth took her suitcase noticing how heavy it was but choosing not to comment and put his hand on the small of her back.
 Sarah felt an unfamiliar tug in her stomach causing her to close her eyes.
 When she opened them she was standing in the middle of a bedroom.
 She glanced around in wonder.
 It was absolutely breathtaking.
-It was the largest bedroom she had ever seen.
-It was almost the size of her entire living room back home.
+The largest bedroom she had ever seen, almost the size of her entire living room back home.
 The color scheme was black and silver with hints of red and gold scattered throughout.

 The focal point of the room was the large, dark wood, four poster bed which rested against the side wall.
-The bed was massive, a least a king, Sarah thought.
+The bed was massive, ar least a king, Sarah thought.
 It was on a raised wooden platform of the same shade as the bed's frame.
 The bed spread was black with dark silver scrolling.
 The first two pillows matched the bedspread while the others were black, silver or red satin.
-The sheets underneath the comforter were blood red satin sheets.
+The sheets underneath the comforter were blood red.
 Black drapes, bed skirt, and top runner completed the bed's whimsical look.

 Sarah glanced at Jareth.
-He was watching her carefully, his face an emotionless mask.
+He was watching her carefully, his face void of any emotion.
 This must be his room.
 Sarah thought suddenly causing her breath to restrict in her throat.
 It had to be.
-The entire room just seemed like the Goblin King right down to the feathers in the decorating and the black glittery chiffon curtains hanging from the windows.
+The entire room just screamed Goblin King right down to the feathers in the decorating and the black glittery chiffon curtains hanging from the windows.

 A few tapestries hung on the wall of different mythical scenes.
-A little ways from the bed was a large stone fireplace, which was currently lit, reaching halfway to the ceiling.
-A large red velvet couch sat in front of the fire place along with an oval throw rug.
+A little ways from the bed was a large stone fireplace, currently lit, reaching halfway to the ceiling.
+A large red velvet couch sat in front of the fireplace along with an oval throw rug.
 A few dressers lined the walls.

 To her surprise, Sarah spotted a bookshelf built right into the wall across from the bed which was filled with various colored leather bound books.
 Candelabras were placed around the room.
 All of the off white candles were currently lit.

 "Is this your room?"
-Sarah asked in wonder as she walked towards the bookshelf unable to resist the urge to look at the titles.
+Sarah walked towards the bookshelf unable to resist the urge to look at the titles.
 Behind her, Jareth's lips curved into a fond smile.
 Curious little mortal.

-"This is our room, Sarah," Jareth told her entertained.
+"This is our room, Sarah," Jareth told her.
 Did she really think we would stay in separate room?
 The Goblin King thought to himself.
 Innocent little mortal.
 Sarah turned quickly to face him, her mouth in an "oh" shape.
 Her mouth felt very dry.